-Thomas D. Kuczmarski is a co-founder of the Chicago Innovation Awards, which celebrates, educates and connects Chicago innovators through year-round programming and its annual awards gala in October.
-In 2013, the Awards expanded to include a new venture, The Innovators Connection, designed to create business connections among the region’s innovators, large and small.
+Thomas D. Kuczmarski is a co-founder of Chicago Innovation, which celebrates, educates and connects Chicago innovators through year-round programming and its annual awards gala in October.

+Kuczmarski teaches product and service innovation at Northwestern University’s Kellogg Graduate School of Management and is the author of six books on innovation and leadership.
 As president and founder of Kuczmarski Innovation, he works with businesses of all sizes.
-He teaches product and service innovation at Northwestern University’s Kellogg Graduate School of Management and is the author of six books on innovation and leadership.

 He lives in Chicago with his wife, Susan.
 They have three sons.